Henrik-3/unofficial-valorant-api/README.md

 Hey Riot, first of all i hope u know that this project is a try to enhance the developer community of VALORANT and also recognize it as one.
 If u still have an issue with it, feel free to text me on Discord or something :D

 # Contributors
-Thanks to @liamcottle, @RumbleMike and @Hamper, without them mayn parts of the API would be not available.
+Thanks to @liamcottle, @RumbleMike and @Hamper.
+Without them, parts of the API would be not available.
-Consider to also check out https://valorant-api.com if you need any images from the game.
+Consider checking out https://valorant-api.com if you need any images from the game.

 # Other Stuff
 Also would be happy if you give the project a star and give credit when you use it.
 If you wanna help me to pay the server instance (16€ per month) or want to support my work, you can help me via patreon: [Link](https://www.patreon.com/henrikdev).